We love the countertop that can also serve as a dining table.

 Decades ago, the kitchen was hidden in the back of the house.
 It was a place where meals were prepared and dirty dishes were washed.
-Fast forward to 2016 and the kitchen has a much different role.
-Today, the kitchen is the focal point of the home, the place that brings everyone together after a long day or at the start of one.
+Fast forward to 2020 and the kitchen has a much different role.
+Today, the kitchen is the focal point of the home, the place that brings everyone together at the start of the day or after a long day way.
 Now instead, the kitchen is paraded in all its beauty and warmth at the very center of the house.

 Kitchens have changed a lot over the decades and planning for your kitchen remodel is very important.
 Technology advances and changing social dynamics have contributed greatly to the rise of the modern kitchen.
 There is a far bigger focus on open concept homes that revolve around the kitchen so everyone can be together.
 As with any modern design trend, clean and simple styles have become favorites for homeowners with natural light becoming an essential aspect of the overall look and function of the kitchen space.

 With advice from design experts, here are the top 10 trends in kitchen design we expect to see in 2020.

 For busy moms, smart kitchens are a must and a great help organizing the kitchen.

 Technology has entered the kitchen in full force and not just in the form of fancy gadgets and appliances.
 Today, you can have a kitchen with technology integrated into every function and appliance–from the faucets to the fridge to the lighting.
 This is what we call a smart kitchen.

 Houseace, told us that “Smart kitchens are an evolving aspect of design.
 In fact, a lot of kitchens today are built smart from the ground up.
 For older kitchens, sensors, smart gadgets and other devices can be added to for convenience to the homeowner.”